ky0uk1/ky0uk1.github.io/_posts/2022-8-14-overthewire1.md

 cd inhere
 ```

 and doing another ls -l we can't find anything on this folder.
-That is because the file is hidden and the "ls" command won't normally show hidden files.
-For us to see the hidden file we need to pass another argument, the "-a".
+That is because the file is hidden and the `ls` command won't normally show hidden files.
+For us to see the hidden file we need to pass another argument, the `-a`.

 Our final command will be like this: